Professional Reviews

 • Display warnings — Send your children warnings when they reach their daily time limits.

-• Block the device — Block access to the child’s mobile device (but still allow access to calls, text messages, and other basic apps) or log them out of their accounts on desktop when the time limits are up.
+• Block the device — Block access to the child’s Android device (but still allow access to calls, text messages, and other basic apps) or log them out of their accounts on desktop when the time limits are up.

-Setting daily time limits is pretty simple, as it didn’t take me more than 15 seconds to add a daily screen time limit for all weekdays.
+Setting daily time limits and downtime is pretty simple, as it didn’t take me more than 15 seconds to add a daily screen time limit for all weekdays.
 I especially like that Kaspersky Safe Kids provides you with lots of flexibility, as you can set whatever time limits you want — other top competitors only allow you to use specific increments (Qustodio uses 15 minute increments and Norton Family uses 30 minute increments).

 Kaspersky Safe Kids Features

-When I tested the time limits and scheduling features on my Android phone, they worked really well.
+When I tested the time limits and downtime features on my Android phone, they worked really well.
 The kids app always displayed a warning or blocked access to my device when the screen time limit was up.
 That said, I think it’s a shame that children can’t request more screen time within the app (like they can with Norton Family) — that would come in handy when they’re out with their friends or doing homework that requires them to use their devices.

 Kaspersky Safe Kids Features